KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 ## Retrieve and Verify a Credential

-A **KILT DID** can expose service endpoints, which allow external resources to be linked to the DID.
+A **KILT DID** can expose services, which allow external resources to be linked to the DID.
 One type of external resource is represented by, you guessed it, **KILT credentials**!
-Therefore, let's see how we can retrieve the **service endpoints** of John Doe's DID and see if they link to any public credentials for us to **query** and **verify**.
+Therefore, let's see how we can retrieve the **services** of John Doe's DID and see if they link to any public credentials for us to **query** and **verify**.

 We will keep adding code below what we just added.
-The code snippet retrieves the service endpoints exposed by the DID we found for `john_doe`:
+The code snippet retrieves the services exposed by the DID we found for `john_doe`:

 <SnippetBlock
   className="language-ts"